polettix/Log-Log4perl-Tiny/README.md

     DEBUG 'Some stuff in main package', sub { Dumper(\%main::) };

-With import option `full_or_fake`, in fact, the module first tries to load [Log::Log4perl](https://metacpan.org/pod/Log::Log4perl) in the caller's namespace with the provided options (except `full_or_fake`, of course), returning immediately if it is successful; otherwise, it tries to "fake" [Log::Log4perl](https://metacpan.org/pod/Log::Log4perl) and installs its own logging functions.
-In this way, if [Log::Log4perl](https://metacpan.org/pod/Log::Log4perl) is available it will be used, but you don't have to change anything if it isn't.
+With import option `full_or_fake`, in fact, the module first tries to load [Log::Log4perl](https://metacpan.org/pod/Log%3A%3ALog4perl) in the caller's namespace with the provided options (except `full_or_fake`, of course), returning immediately if it is successful; otherwise, it tries to "fake" [Log::Log4perl](https://metacpan.org/pod/Log%3A%3ALog4perl) and installs its own logging functions.
+In this way, if [Log::Log4perl](https://metacpan.org/pod/Log%3A%3ALog4perl) is available it will be used, but you don't have to change anything if it isn't.

-Easy mode tries to mimic what [Log::Log4perl](https://metacpan.org/pod/Log::Log4perl) does, or at least the things that (from a purely subjective point of view) are most
+Easy mode tries to mimic what [Log::Log4perl](https://metacpan.org/pod/Log%3A%3ALog4perl) does, or at least the things that (from a purely subjective point of view) are most
 useful: `easy_init()` and _stealth loggers_.

 ## `easy_init()`

-[Log::Log4perl::Tiny](https://metacpan.org/pod/Log::Log4perl::Tiny) only supports three options from the big
+[Log::Log4perl::Tiny](https://metacpan.org/pod/Log%3A%3ALog4perl%3A%3ATiny) only supports three options from the big brother, plus its own:
-brother:

 - `level`